COVID-19

 Get Ready Queensland promote the importance of preparation and encourage residents to prepare for natural disasters and emergencies.
 Click here to visit the Get Ready Queensland website for more detailed information.

-The first step in being prepared is to have a household emergency and evacuation plan so that everyone in your household knows exactly what to do if the worst happens.
+The second step in disaster preparedness is to have a household emergency and evacuation plan so that everyone in your household knows exactly what to do if the worst happens.

-To print a copy or to complete your plan online, click here to visit 'Step 1: Have a plan' on the Get Ready Queensland website.
+To print a copy or to complete your plan online, click here to visit 'Step 2: Prepare a household emergency plan' on the Get Ready Queensland website.

 Preparing in advance saves time and reduces the number of things you have to do when a disaster is about to strike.
 Use the following checklists to help you make sure that everything is ready.